courtneyruss/nzdata/README.md

 ### Get Resource

-b This example requests data from [“A-Z listing of all Whanganui streets”](https://catalogue.data.govt.nz/dataset/whanganui-streets-a-z/resource/2f4e30a7-091f-4aed-b18f-4b21cc19e6b4)
+These examples request data from [“A-Z listing of all Whanganui streets”](https://catalogue.data.govt.nz/dataset/whanganui-streets-a-z/resource/2f4e30a7-091f-4aed-b18f-4b21cc19e6b4)

 To find the resource ID, navigate to the resource page on